FelipeFlohr/frame-extractor/README.md

 ## How to use it

 Just open it, select the video you want to extract the frames, then select the folder you want to save the frames.
-If the program looks frozen, don't worry, it is doing it's job in the background.
-In the future I pretend to solve this by using multithreads.